lisn0/opentofu-local/README.md

 ## Usage

-The `tflocal` command has the same usage as the `terraform` command.
-For detailed usage, please refer to the man pages of `terraform --help`.
+The `tflocal` command has the same usage as the `tofu` command.
+For detailed usage, please refer to the man pages of `tofu --help`.

 ## Change Log